tianxianglan01/DataZCW-Final-Project/README.md

 EACH person must have a clear understanding of everything in the project.
 Each person should have parts they alone have done, something they've explained to their teammates.

+Each team must have single repo, (with NO creds stored anywhere), use the Github tools for obvious tracking purposes:
+- Lots of commits on several branches
+- Use of the Issues tab for tracking things being worked on
+- Use a project board to handle group comms on task assignments

+_We need this project to be clean and cool and clear about what you can do.
+Your hiring managers will want to look through it and then be prepped to ask you questions about almost anything within the project.
+You should be able to answer those questions._

 ## Required stages

 - Identify Scope of Project